reshmaharidhas/Tic-Tac-Toe/README.md

 - Multiple rounds of gameplay
 - Score counter for both players across multiple rounds
 - Reset button to reset scores back to 0 and start a new game, instead of closing the application
+- Works offline without the need of Internet connection

 ## Screenshots 💻
 ![image](https://github.com/reshmaharidhas/Tic-Tac-Toe/assets/37250413/8861b32d-d936-4ad2-92ba-27a6521a8078)